ckan/ckan/doc/maintaining/cli.rst

 .. parsed-literal::

- ckan -c |ckan.ini| jobs cancel ID
+ ckan -c |ckan.ini| jobs cancel [JOB_ID]

 Cancels the enqueued job with the given ID.
-Jobs can only be canceled while they are enqueued.
+Jobs can only be cancelled while they are enqueued.
 Once a worker has started executing a job it cannot be aborted anymore.